binaryphile/y2s/README.md

 This means you can instantiate and then use subportions of the data structure with the `lookup` function as well.

-Instantiating an array, if supported, would lose the embedded structure data since it is not capable of using complex string-based keys.
-At the moment, `lookup` doesn't support this with arbitrary subtrees, but you can instantiate a flat array into an array variable with it.
+Instantiating an array with nested elements would lose the embedded structure data, since the array is not capable of using complex string-based keys.
+For that reason, `lookup` doesn't support doing so with arbitrary subtrees.

+Only flat array structures can be instantiated into a bash array.

-However, you may instead use a hash as the variable into which an array structure would be stored and it will act the same as an array (for the most part) but will also still be a struct.
+However, you may instead use a hash as the variable into which an array structure would be stored, and it will act the same as an array does (for the most part) but will also still be a struct.

 Installation
 ------------